scilus/tractometer_website/exampleSite/content/english/tractometer/bundle_segmentation.md

 ### Choice 2: Using Recobundles

 Another choice is to associate each streamline to the most similar bundle in a list of reference bundles using <a href="https://dipy.org/documentation/1.2.0./interfaces/bundle_segmentation_flow/" target="_blank"> Dipy's Recobundles</a>.
 To accelerate the process, it is possible to first separate the streamlines in small groups of similar streamlines using <a href="https://dipy.org/documentation/1.2.0./examples_built/segment_quickbundles/" target="_blank"> Quickbundles</a>.
-All streamlines from a group are associated to the same bundle.
-It is also possible to define a threshold on the similarity metric (the MDF).
+All streamlines from a group are associated to the same reference bundle.
+It is possible to define a threshold on the similarity metric (the MDF).
 If no reference bundle is similar enough, the streamlines are categorized as false positives.
-To use it, you may visit Dipy's website.
-To segment a tractogram based on similarity between its streamlines rather than comparing it with ground truth bundles, you may use:
+To use Recobundles, you may visit Dipy's website.
+To use Quickbundles, you may use:

 - <a href="https://github.com/scilus/scilpy/blob/master/scripts/scil_compute_qbx.py" target="_blank"> scil_compute_qbx.py</a>